Ferdi265/pyvtlock/README.md

 The VT switching and locking is implemented via the Linux capability `CAP_SYS_TTY_CONFIG`, and setting the group `tty` as an additional supplementary group is done via `CAP_SETGID`.

+The `tty` group is also given permission to write to `/dev/tty63` via a udev rule.

 These two capabilities are given to `/usr/lib/pyvtlock/capwrap`, which passes the first on to the python interpreter via _ambient capabilities_, and drops the